f4exb/sdrangel/sdrgui/readme.md

 <h3>1.1: Workspace index</h3>

-Shows the index of the workspaces in the list of workspaces as a "W" followd by the index.
+Shows the index of the workspaces in the list of workspaces as a "W" followed by the index.

 <h3>1.2: Create new receiver</h3>